 2.5 Managing conflicts of interest and insider information

-There are several companies within the Catella Group ("Catella") that invest on their own account or on behalf of clients.
-Operations within Catella Fonder are clearly segregated from these other group companies and Catella Fonder must exclusively consider unitholders when exercising its voting rights, regardless of any interests Catella may otherwise have in the portfolio company concerned.
+There are companies or funds within the Catella Group ("Catella") and Athanase Group ("Athanase") that invest on their own account.
+Operations within Catella Fonder are clearly segregated from these other companies and Catella Fonder must exclusively consider unitholders when exercising its voting rights, regardless of any interests Catella or Athanase may have in the portfolio company concerned.
 In exceptional cases, employees' own holdings of financial instruments may also give rise to conflicts of interest.
 When Catella Fonder exercises its voting rights, an assessment is made in every case as to whether any conflict of interest may arise for the fund or unitholders and, if so, how such conflicts should be managed.
 Generally, the ratio means that each fund manager is responsible for ensuring that a fund votes in accordance with the fund's investment policy and in the best interests of unitholders, conflicts of interest are managed.
 If this circumstances is not in itself sufficient to deal with the conflict of interest, the company always applies additional procedures and measures, including requirements for obtaining approval from the Compliance Officer.